 On January 2, 2002, Eduardo Duhalde became the fifth President of the Republic in two weeks and immediately devalued the currency by 40 percent and froze all bank accounts touching off massive protests.
 He then allowed the currency to float on the world market and declared a five-day banking freeze.
 Throughout February, March, April, May and June, there were massive demonstrations, protest marches and riots by the unemployed.
 Added to the riots was a wave of kidnapings for money by the desperate.
-By October-November, there was massive unemployment, 25 percent of Argentinians below the poverty line, thousands of children on the street homeless and the spectacle of thousands of people scavenging garbage cans in search of something to eat.
-Finally, there were massive demonstrations and riots on December 19, the first anniversary of the first riots in 2001.
+By October-November, there was massive unemployment, 25 percent of Argentinians below the poverty line, thousands of homeless children on the street homeless and the spectacle of thousands of people scavenging garbage cans in search of something to eat.
+Finally, there were massive demonstrations and riots on December 19, the first anniversary of the first riots in

 In April, 2003, in the midst of economic chaos, presidential elections were held and Nestor Kirchner, the former governor of Patagonia was elected, but there were no economic successes.
 Indeed, per capita gross domestic product dropped from \$7,418 in 2001 to below \$2,700, unemployment rose to 21.5 percent, underemployment was so high it was almost immeasurable, income disparities vastly increased and the percentage of Argentinians living below the poverty line rose to over 50 percent.
 Moreover, as late as November, 2003, the government was still trying desperately to reschedule over \$141 billion in international debt.
-For an almost daily analysis of the economic breakdown, see The Miami Herald, The Los Angeles Times, and The San Diego Union-Tribune, 2001-2003 and the U.S. Department of State Country Reports, 1998-2002.